FSUdigitalmedia/p5js_webmidi/README.md

 ## Communicating via MIDI on the Same Computer

 To talk MIDI between two pieces of software on the same computer, you'll need to set up a virtual MIDI device using your operating system.
-On MacOS, I believe you can do this using [Audio MIDI Setup](https://support.apple.com/guide/audio-midi-setup/set-up-midi-devices-ams875bae1e0/mac).
+On MacOS, I believe you can do this using [these instructions](https://help.ableton.com/hc/en-us/articles/209774225-Setting-up-a-virtual-MIDI-bus#Mac).
 In Windows, you'll probably want to download and install [LoopBe1](https://www.nerds.de/en/loopbe1.html)

 ## See Also